ethmacc/CASA0022_TerRanger/README.md

 - ```SparkFun_VL53L5CX.setRangingMode()``` to set ranging mode.
 It is possible to select either continuous or autonomous.
 Continuous uses more power but is more frequent.
 - ```SparkFun_VL53L5CX..setRangingFrequency()``` to set ranging frequency in continous mode.
 This has been set to the maximum of 60Hz in the code, to minimize lag time.

-For more information, see the Sparkfun VL53L5CX library and VL53L5CX datasheet and manual under [External Links](#External-links))
+For more information, see the Sparkfun VL53L5CX library GitHub repo and VL53L5CX datasheet and manual under [External Links](#External-links))

+#### Gyroscopic compensation

+The walking stick could be oriented in a direction that is not orthogonal to the ground plane when a sample is taken.
+Therefore the vector library was used, and the functions ```calculatePitch``` and ```calculateYaw``` make use of this and the [acceleration to pitch & yaw forumla](https://wiki.dfrobot.com/How_to_Use_a_Three-Axis_Accelerometer_for_Tilt_Sensing) to convert the accelerometer readings to pitch and yaw angles in degrees.
+These angles are transmitted to the mobile application via Bluetooth.

 ### Edge AI model